pantelisantonoudiou/MatWAND/Docs/Step-by-Step.md

 ![Banner](/Images/tutorial/psd_process.png)

 - The last step in the analysis pipeline is to choose the conditions for plotting.
-- Unique conditions are automatically detected and displayed based on file naming.
+- Upon completion of PSD processing, unique conditions are automatically detected and displayed based on file naming.
+- The user has to choose, which conditions to be included what is the order of the conditions for plotting.

 ![Banner](/Images/tutorial/cond_choice.png)